 [server]$ nano hooks/post-receive

-- Add this code in the 'nano' editor, which tells where to push these changes.
+- Add this code to the file, which tells where to push these changes.
 This must point to your child theme directory.

 In this example, change shell-username to your actual shell user, change example.com to your website, and change child-theme-directory to the name of your child-theme directory.